Wednesday, December 4, 2013

 On single speed, I have done the Bear Scat 50 a couple a times and a 4 hour race at Iron Hill Maryland (I think)

 Years ago I did the Twelve O'Muchy, which ended up being mostly on a single speed, due to the mud.
-Not only was this my first time racing a single speed, but my first time riding more than around the block on one!
+Not only was that my first time racing a single speed, but my first time riding more than around the block on one!

 The Mickleson is what concerns me.
 It is 10 - 20 miles of barley up hill.
 It makes gear choice tough.
 High enough to rock this section and I may be walking a lot more of the other climbs.
 Hmmm